 - You can recite the plot of Alice’s Restaurant without resorting to looking it up on wikipedia

 - You have ever intentionally listened to Alice’s Restaurant in its entirety

 On that note, why don’t you all listen to Alice’s Restaurant on Thanksgiving?
-It’s really the only “Thanksgiving song!”
-Happy Thanksgiving in advance to you all!
+And listen to your favorite “hippie” songs on Earth Day!